hphughescraft/SMITER/README.md

 ### Calibration

 First, you want to call the SMITER package and load your data into R.
-The SMITER package comes with sample data from Hughes et al. (in revisions) for you to work with.
+The SMITER package comes with sample data from Hughes et al. (in press) for you to work with.

 ``` r
 # Call the SMITER package